didarulshahriar37/HallVerse/README.md

 Complaint Management:
 - Students can file a complaint based on different categories (Electricity, plumbing, housekeeping, internet etc.)
 - Students can view their own complaints along with the status
+- Students can view assigned worker information for complaints in progress or resolved

 Log Entry/Exit Management:
 - Students can log their entry/exit from the hall
 - Each log is recorded with exact date and time and can be monitored by the admin

+Account Security:
+- Students can reset their password with current password verification
+- Password reset enforces minimum 8 character requirement

 **Admin Features** <br>
 From Dashboard admin can view: <br>